daler/chromhmm-enhancers-umel/README.md

 │   │       ├── bed.gz                               # Downloaded or symlinked gzipped BED files.
 URLs configured in `data.tsv`
 │   │       │   ├── chd1_umel_encode.bed.gz
 │   │       │   └── ...
-│   ├── prepare_data_lifted_over                     # Mirrors `prepare_data` directory, but data here are have been lifted-over if needed; otherwise symlinked.
-│   │   ├── bam
-│   │   ├── bed
-│   │   ├── bed.gz
 │   └── symlinked_for_enrich                  # Directory of files to test for enrichment with ChromHMM models.
 Configured in `data.tsv`.
 │       ├── chd1_umel_encode.bed.gz
 │       └── ...